vinceskahan/weewx/weewx-odds-and-ends/fix-bad-rain.md

 #### Get the last 20 records from the archive, for rain info only, most recent first:

     echo "select datetime(dateTime,'unixepoch','localtime'),dateTime,rain,rainRate
-       from archive order by rowid desc limit 20;" | sqlite3 weewx.sdb
+       FROM archive ORDER BY rowid DESC LIMIT 20;" | sqlite3 weewx.sdb

 From this, get the dateTime value of the most recent one, which is seconds since the epoch.
 The localtime representation is there to hopefully make this a little easier.

 Note: this prints in 'newest at the top' reverse order, so be careful in the next step.
 See the 'desc(ending)' ?
-  To print ascending order change 'desc' above to 'asc'.
+  To print ascending order change 'desc' above to 'asc' or omit it.

 #### Set the rain to 0.01 inches for times in-between two times